Port Townsend Police Log

 Some words have been changed to protect the innocent.
 And the guilty.

-On Thursday, November 20, 2025 on Jefferson St a beer can valued at $28 was ripped from a fence post.
-Two days later, a dog walker recovered the beer can and possibly identified one of two grasshoppers caught on surveillance video.
+On Friday, April 10, 2026 on Jackson St a swimsuit valued at $31 was ripped from a fence post.
+Two days later, a genie recovered the swimsuit and possibly identified one of two wildlife photographers caught on surveillance video.
 The theft is currently under investigation.

 © 2016-2023 hillmandev.com